dzangolab/fastify/packages/s3/README.md

     accessKey: "accessKey",   // Replace with your AWS access key
     secretKey: "secretKey",   // Replace with your AWS secret key
     bucket: "" | { key: "value" } // Specify your S3 bucket
-  }
+    region: "ap-southeast-1" // Replace with your AWS region }
 };
 ```